Virginia and Tennessee Railroad: American civil war

 During the Civil War, Robert L. Owen Sr., who had been one of the engineers surveying for the railroad and who had risen through the ranks, succeeded McDaniel as president.
 The railroad became a key supply, food and troop movement route for the Confederate States Army, particularly from the capital of Richmond to the interior at Chattanooga, Tennessee.
+A Confederate Army regional headquarters was located at the railroad's Dublin Depot in Virginia.

-The V&T moved also key raw materials: copper from mines near Cleveland, Tennessee, lead from mines near Bristol, salt from Saltville, Virginia and saltpeter from caves throughout the region.
+The railroad moved key raw materials: copper from mines near Cleveland, Tennessee, salt from Saltville, Virginia, and saltpeter from caves throughout the region.
+A large lead mine was located in Wythe County, Virginia, south of Wytheville in Austinville.
+Almost all of the domestically–produced lead used by the Confederacy for bullets came from this mine, and it produced at least one third of the lead used by the Confederate Army.
 Union forces finally captured much of the railroad and destroyed tracks and rolling stock in late 1864, although service was periodically interrupted by a series of cavalry raids earlier in the war.

 The Mahone years

 After the war, the road was rebuilt and came under the control of former Confederate general William Mahone, who was already leading the Southside Railroad and the Norfolk and Petersburg Railroad.
 He was named president of the V&T by the end of 1867.
 Mahone desired to consolidate the three roads and build further west, and he worked for several years lobbying to get the needed legislation through the Virginia General Assembly.

 In 1870, it became part of Mahone's Atlantic, Mississippi and Ohio Railroad.
 The letters A, M & O were said to stand for "All Mine and Otelia's."
 The Mahones lived in Lynchburg during this time, but moved to Petersburg in or before 1880.

 The A, M & O was initially profitable, but fell victim to the Financial Panic of 1873, like many other southern railroads.
 Mahone was initially able to placate the English and Scottish bondholders, but the relationship soured in 1875.
 After several years of operating under receiverships, Mahone's role as a railroad builder ended in 1881 when Northern interests purchased the A, M, & O and renamed it Norfolk and Western.

 Mahone was able to arrange for a portion of the state's proceeds of the sale to help found a school to prepare teachers to help educate black children and former slaves.
 The Virginia Normal and Collegiate Institute near Petersburg was forerunner of Virginia State College, which expanded to become Virginia State University.